caronc/pynzbget/README.md

                   Hence: parse_list('.mkv, .avi') returns:
                       [ '.mkv', '.avi' ]

+ * parse_path_list() - Very smilar to parse_list() except is used for
+                  to handle directory paths while cleaning them up at the same time.

  * parse_bool() - Handles all of NZBGet's configuration options such as 'on' and 'off' as well as 'yes' or 'no', or 'True' and 'False'.
 It greatly simplifies the checking of these